ChamroeunpisethThy/ChamroeunpisethThy/README.md

-<h3>Hi there, Welcome!</h3>
+<h3>Hi there, I'm Thy Chamroeunpiseth!</h3>

-Hi!
-My name is **Thy Chamroeunpiseth**.
-I am from **Royal University of Phnom Penh, Cambodia**, currently pursuing a Bachelor's degree in **Information Technology Engineering (ITE)**. 🎓
+I'm a fresh graduate with a **Bachelor’s degree in Information Technology Engineering** from the **Royal University of Phnom Penh, Cambodia**. 🎓

-I’m passionate about building impactful web applications, exploring full-stack development, and leveraging cloud services like **Cloudinary** to create powerful and user-friendly platforms. 💻✨
+I’m passionate about learning and growing in **UX/UI design, Mobile and Web front-end development**, and exploring **full-stack development**.
+I also work as **IT Support and Graphic Designer**, combining creativity with practical tech skills. ✨

 ## Education
 **Bachelor’s in Information Technology Engineering | Royal University of Phnom Penh**
 <br/> *GPA: --/4.00*

-## Certificate:
+## Certificate
 - **ASEAN Data Science Explorers – SAP Analytics Cloud Training** *(2025 Enablement Session)*

 - **National Incubation Center of Cambodia – 8th Startup Camp (ICT)**
 <br/>*Completed a training course and demonstrated competence in startup development and ICT innovation (April 24–27, 2023)*

 ## Projects
-I’m currently working on **Image Editor Platform Powered by AI**, an innovative tool that integrates advanced image transformation features with premium subscription support.
+I’m previously working on **Implementation of an Image Editor Platform by using Cloudinary AI**, an innovative tool that integrates advanced image transformation features with premium subscription support.
 - **Report - Implementation of an Image Editor Platform by using Cloudinary AI** (NextJs, Node,Js, Tailwind, Paddle, Cloudinary)
-<br> *An advanced web-based tool integrating AI-driven image editing features such as background removal, object detection, and restoration.
-Includes subscription support for premium users.*
+<br> *An advanced web-based tool integrating AI-driven image editing features such as background removal, object removal, object recolor, generative fill and image restoration.
+Includes subscription support for premium users.
+(2025)*

 ## My current focus is on
--
+- I’m currently working as **IT support and graphic designer at Sim Phally Clinic**.

 ## Technical Skills
 - Project Management | UX/UI Design | Mobile and Web Development | Full-Stack Development | Graphic Design